anypackage/docs/index.md

 ## What is AnyPackage?

 AnyPackage is not a package management system in the traditional sense but rather a way to interact with multiple package management systems.
-This lets users have a single set of commands to interact with any package management system instead of learning a unique set of commands.
+This lets users have a single set of commands to interact with any package management system.

-AnyPackage is built on PowerShell giving users the ability to manage Windows, Linux, and MacOS.
+AnyPackage is built on PowerShell giving users the ability to manage Windows, Linux, and Mac.

 ## What is a Package Provider?